vinegarhq/vinegarhq.github.io/src/Vinegar/FAQ/index.md

 ### What is the best configuration?

 This can vary from system to system.
-The most important factor in Wine's performance is the renderer.
-If your graphics card supports Vulkan, it's recommended to use either DXVK or Vulkan.
+The most important factor in Studio's performance under Wine is the renderer.
+If your GPU supports Vulkan 1.4, it is recommended to use DXVK.
+GPUs that only support Vulkan 1.1 or 1.2 need to fallback to native Vulkan or DXVK-Sarek, which is found under "DXVK (Legacy)" in Vinegar's settings.
+OpenGL-based renderers like WineD3D are expected to perform poorly compared to their Vulkan-based counterparts, but are kept for backward compatibility.

 It is also recommended to enable the NTSync driver if your Linux kernel supports it (see [Tips and Tricks](../Configuration/TipsAndTricks.md#ntsync) for more details).

-Vinegar also changes the Wineprefix version.
-While this does not increase performance, it increases compatibility.

 ### What is the difference between DXVK and Vulkan?